 Most people have heard of Daniel.
 He's the guy from the Bible who was put into the Lion's Den, remember?
 Refusing to eat the choice food King Nebuchadnezzar presented to him added to his problems.

-If you don’t know the story, the book of Daniel is short and I encourage you to check it out.
-The Daniel Fast is based on what Daniel did eat.
+If you don't know the story, the book of Daniel is short and I encourage you to check it out.
+This fast is based on what Daniel did eat.

 Participating in The Daniel Fast